johnshields/Eithne-Voice-Assistant/README.md

 * Wikipedia Summaries
 * YouTube Queries
 * Open any Website with a ``dot com``
-* A History of Today from [numbersapi.com/day/month/date](http://numbersapi.com/04/6/date)
+* Historical Events that happened Today from [numbersapi.com/day/month/date](http://numbersapi.com/04/6/date)

 ***
 # How to run